Information About Our Online Contests

 What happens after the contest is over?

 After the Zoom meeting ends, the contest directors will ensure that all submitted tests have been scored and will post the results on our website.
-As the results are posted, an automated email will be sent to the chaperones.
+As the results are posted, an email will be sent to the chaperones.
 This email will contain a link to a post-contest survey, information about how to access the results and score reports, and a link to information about prizes.

-Note that some scores and rankings could change in the few days after a contest as we uncover and correct any scoring errors.
+Note that some scores and rankings could change after a contest as we uncover and correct any scoring errors.
 Please remember that we do not post negative scores online, so a missing score on the public results does not mean that your student's test was not graded.
 Also remember that there are multiple ways to qualify for the next level, so a qualified student showing up lower in the individual totals than your student does not mean that we have made a mistake in calculating the qualifiers.
-If you have thoroughly read the qualifying rules and feel that we have calculated our list of qualifiers incorrectly, please send an email to firstname.lastname@example.org and let us know exactly which rule your student should have qualified under and include numerical data to back up your appeal.
+If you have thoroughly read the qualifying rules and feel that we have calculated our list of qualifiers incorrectly, please send an email to email@example.com and let us know exactly which rule your student should have qualified under and include numerical data to back up your appeal.

 If you have students who have qualified for the next level of competition (District, State, National, or International Championships), you will be sent an invitation prior to that contest.
 However, you do not need to wait for this notification to sign up for the Championship round if it is already posted on our website.
 If the Championship round that your students have qualified for is not already scheduled on our website, please be patient as we work to finalize our schedule for the year.
 If your school would be interested in hosting a Championship round, please let us know.

 Remember we offer practice materials and classes on our website to help your students prepare for contests.
 Practice materials can be purchased at http://mathleague.org/store.php and you can sign up for classes at http://mathleague.org/classes0.php.
 You can also sign up for the Number Sense Challenge, a one-hour session every Thursday night where students take a test and watch a lesson on how to do some of the problems, at http://mathleague.org/nschallenge.php.